 Increase in head size (in infants)

-Many tests are used to determine the presence of a craniopharyngioma.
-These can include physical exams, neurological exams, and vision tests.
-Doctors may also check the patient's blood for levels of specific hormones such as thyroid-stimulating hormone, which is secreted by the pituitary gland.
+Tests that may lead a doctor to suspect a craniopharyngioma generally include physical exams, neurological exams, and vision tests.
+CT and MRI scans are the primary tests used to confirm the diagnosis.
+Doctors may also check the blood for levels of specific hormones such as thyroid-stimulating hormone and ACTH, which are secreted by the pituitary gland.
 Techniques like CT scans and MRIs may also be used to take pictures of the brain and detect tumors.

-Sometimes not all of the tumor can be removed through surgery because of the risk of damaging other structures, like the optic nerve and carotid artery.
-When the entire craniopharyngioma can't be eliminated, doctors will usually try to remove as much of it as possible to relieve pressure on other body parts, and then use radiation therapy to get rid of what remains.
-Radiation therapy can be given externally or placed directly at the site of the tumor.
-In other cases, chemotherapy can be used to kill or shrink the tumor.
+Sometimes not all of the tumor can be removed through surgery because of the risk of damaging other structures, like the optic nerve, hypothalamus, and carotid artery.
+When the entire craniopharyngioma can't be surgically removed, doctors will usually try to remove as much of it as possible to relieve pressure on other body parts, and then use radiation therapy to get rid of what remains.
+Radiation therapy is generally given by external beam therapy.
+Experimental chemotherapy trials can be considered if the tumor recurs after radiation.